awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------

 **1** `SSM-SessionManagerRunShell` is the default name of the SSM document that Session Manager creates to store your session configuration preferences\.
-You can create a custom configuration document and specify it in this policy instead\.
-You can also specify the AWS\-provided document `AWS-StartSSHSession` for users who are starting sessions using SSH\.
+You can create a custom session document and specify it in this policy instead\.
+You can also specify the AWS\-provided document, `AWS-StartSSHSession`, for users who are starting sessions using SSH\.
 For information about configuration steps needed to support sessions using SSH, see [\(Optional\) Enable SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.

-**2** If you specify the condition element `ssm:SessionDocumentAccessCheck` as `true`, the system checks that a user was granted explicit access to the configuration document `SSM-SessionManagerRunShell` before allowing a session to start\.
-For more information, see [Enforce document permission check for default CLI scenario](getting-started-sessiondocumentaccesscheck.md)\.
+**2** If you specify the condition element, `ssm:SessionDocumentAccessCheck`, as `true`, the system checks that a user has explicit access to the defined session document, in this example `SSM-SessionManagerRunShell`, before a session is established\.
+For more information, see [Enforce a session document permission check for the AWS CLI](getting-started-sessiondocumentaccesscheck.md)\.

 **3** The `kms:GenerateDataKey` permission enables the creation of a data encryption key that will be used to encrypt session data\.
 If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the ARN of the customer master key \(CMK\) you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
 If you won't use AWS KMS key encryption for your session data, remove the following content from the policy: